top of page

 Sulcata Tortoise Hydration

-Sulcata tortoises are from the Sahel, a semi-arid grassland region in the southern edge of the Sahara Desert.
+African spur thigh tortoises are from the Sahel, a semi-arid grassland region in the southern edge of the Sahara Desert.
 This gives people the common misconception that they do not drink or need any type of water and that is very incorrect.
-As babies hydration is most important for a sulcata tortoise, they may be from a semi-arid region but they are born during the monsoon season and spend a lot of time in underground burrows where its warm and humid.
+As babies hydration is most important, they may be from a semi-arid region but they do hatch during the monsoon season (rainy season) and spend a lot of time in underground burrows where it's warm and humid.

 How to care for sulcata tortoise enclosure. food water hydration supplies..
 Baby sulcata tortoises in Miami Florida for sale.
 Care guides, tortoise food diets, tortoise and reptile supplies available African spurred thighed tortoises for sale online by shadowsreptiles.com

-I do not keep any water bowls in my baby sulcata enclosure because tortoises like to pee and poop while they drink so with 15-20 babies in an enclosure it will become a health risk rather quickly for the baby tortoises.
+I do not keep any water bowls in my baby tortoise enclosures because they like to pee and poop while they drink so with 15-20 babies in an enclosure it will become a health risk rather quickly.
 With one or a few tortoises a water bowl is a good idea but you must clean it daily.

 How to care for sulcata tortoise enclosure. food water hydration supplies..
 Baby sulcata tortoises in Miami Florida for sale.
 Care guides, tortoise food diets, tortoise and reptile supplies available African spurred thighed tortoises for sale online by shadowsreptiles.com